 So, 2.5%.
 Not too bad, once you take into account that:

 - Not everyone uses the "Made With" category (I'll have that number on the next Issue)

 - Unity, the behemoth of Game dev (at least on Itch), only has ~20% of the market.

 1.2/10 of what Unity gets it's not bad at all, for a relatively new Engine like Godot.

 What's even more: Godot is #4 overall

-I think it's fair to assume that the difficulty of an engine directly affect the number of developers using it, and that among all of the engines on that list, Unreal is probably the toughest one to get into.
+I think it's fair to assume that the difficulty of an engine directly affects the number of developers using it and that among all of the engines on that list, Unreal is probably the toughest one to get into.
 My guess is that if the engine wasn't so famous, it would be a lot lower.

-On the contrary, and just by volume of materials and tutorials, Unity should be the easiest.
+On the contrary, and just by the volume of materials and tutorials, Unity should be the easiest.

-If we also account for the fact that all this data comes from Game jam submissions, were the time is of the upmost importance, the effect should be even more obvious.
+If we also account for the fact that all this data comes from Game jam submissions, where time is of the utmost importance, the effect should be even more obvious.

 Even so...I'm still surprised by Unreal's numbers.